-Proven to be one of the most successful ways to open up foreign markets to U.S. exporters, FTA’s reduce barriers to U.S. exports and protect U.S. interests.
+Proven to be one of the most successful ways to open up foreign markets to U.S. exporters, FTA reduces barriers to U.S. exports and protects U.S. interests.
 This reduction in trade barriers has created a steadfast investment environment, which in turn makes it less expensive for American companies to export products and services to trading partner markets.

 U.S. merchandise exports to FTA partners increased 4 percent from 2013 to 2014; totaling $765 billion with an additional trade surplus in manufactured goods of $55 billion.

 (Each FTA has rules and requirements.
 Be sure to review the full details set forth by the International Trade Administration.)